How to Convert Pandas DataFrame to a Dictionary

 <class 'pandas.core.frame.DataFrame'>

-Note that the syntax of print(type(df)) was added at the bottom of the code to demonstrate that we got a DataFrame (as highlighted in yellow).
+Note that print(type(df)) was added at the bottom of the code to demonstrate that we got a DataFrame (as highlighted in yellow).

 Step 2: Convert the DataFrame to a Dictionary